 Do you require advanced options to support a social media feed or other interactive media?

-Once you answer these defining questions, look into a few different options and ask questions.
+Now you’re ready to look into a few different options and ask some questions.
 Remember, this is your campaign.
-Understanding the solution you choose is the first step to a dynamic digital signage.
+Understanding the solution you choose is the first step to a dynamic digital signage campaign.